Property Orders

 You must write “NIL” in the relevant space if you do not have the asset listed in the Form 11.

-You and your spouse/de facto partner have to sign the Form 11 and the Minute before a Justice of the Peace (JP).
+You and your spouse/de facto partner have to download the Form 11 and sign both the Form 11 and the Minute before a Justice of the Peace (JP).
 If you were in a de facto relationship, the person who has done the Affidavit of Jurisdiction must sign it before the JP.

 Both of you can sign the documents before the same JP at the same time or before different JPs at different times.
 Even if you sign the forms at different times, the same form must be used by both parties.

-You can either post all the documents to the Court, or hand them into the Court in person.
-Note that if you are married you should also include a copy of your marriage certificate.
+You need to follow the prompts — scan and upload the documents.
+Note that if you are married you should also scan a copy of your marriage certificate.

 Yes, please refer to The Family Court of WA for current fees.